 - Use one of the IDR methods

-The math does not work based on the calculation and the students’ limited amount they can borrow.
-You need to remember that the other Loans are Parent PLUS loans; they are legally the parents’ loans, not the students’.
+The math does not always work based on the calculation, and the limited amount of borrowing the students can have.
+You need to remember that the other Loans are Parent PLUS loans, which are legally the parents’ loans, not the students’.

-End-of-term forgiveness does not have all of those rules.
-Depending on the loan and repayment time, the debt can take 20 -25 years to pay off.
+End-of-term forgiveness does not follow all of those PSLF rules.
+Depending on the loan and repayment terms, the debt can take 20-30 years to pay off.
 This type of forgiveness is also taxable under current IRS rules, while PSLF is tax-free.

 Administration and Rule Changes Uncertainty